The 113th Explorers Club Annual Dinner on Ellis Island

 We are thrilled to announce that Sir Ranulph Fiennes will be attending as our keynote speaker.
 "Sir Ranulph has climbed the Eiger and Mount Everest.
 He’s crossed both Poles on foot.
 He’s been a member of the SAS and fought a bloody guerrilla war in Oman."
 As described in his new book Fear, "the world’s greatest explorer delves into his own experiences and those of others to try and explain what fear is, and how we feel it.”
 HODDER & STOUGHTON (6 OCT.
 2016) We are honored to have him join us.

-This page contains schedule information, ticketing, and will also include updates on hotels and weekend excursions as they become available.
 Please be sure to follow our facebook, instagram, and twitter pages for updates on the Annual Dinner.

 We hope you will join us March 25th on Ellis Island, the historic gateway for over 12 million journeys!
 The evening will feature an awe-inspiring 8-minute ferry ride, views of NYC’s iconic skyline, Explorers Club Flag returns from the field, interactive exploration displays, our famed unique cuisine, all with the glow of Lady Liberty as the backdrop!